8:38 AM 1st December 2019

 What Is Advent?

-Can you believe that it is the 1st December today so we can open the first door on our Advent calendars!
+Can you believe that December has started so we can open the first doors on our Advent calendars!

 The definition of Advent is the arrival of a notable person or thing, the first season of the Church year leading up to Christmas.